Ecstasy (clothing): Retail Expansion

 Ecstasy opened its first lifestyle store at Bashundhara City in 2009, spanning over 12,000 square feet.
-The brand later expanded with flagship outlets in Banani (2015) and Dhanmondi (2016), reflecting a strategy to establish high-profile urban retail locations.
+The brand later expanded with flagship outlets in Banani (2015) and Dhanmondi (2016).

-Autumn–Winter 2024 Collection

-In November 2024, Ecstasy launched its Autumn–Winter collection, featuring the “Tanjim Squad” men’s line, which included flannel shirts, hoodies, sweaters, backpacks, and casual wear targeted at the youth demographic.

-Alongside the collection launch, Ecstasy introduced a *Gold Card loyalty programme* offering 20% discounts on Tanjim merchandise and birthday perks.

 Sustainability Initiatives

 In 2024, Ecstasy introduced sustainability measures including the use of organic cotton in selected collections and eco-friendly packaging materials.

 The brand also launched a recycling program encouraging customers to return used clothing for upcycling, aiming to reduce textile waste and promote circular fashion.

 Brand Collaborations and Limited Editions

 In late 2024, Ecstasy collaborated with Bangladeshi illustrator and graffiti artist Mehedi Karim for a limited edition graphic T-shirt line themed around Dhaka’s urban culture.

 The limited drop was available both online and in flagship stores, and it received notable attention from younger fashion consumers and local fashion bloggers.

 The brand has previously released special Eid and Pohela Boishakh collections in limited quantities featuring seasonal prints and fabric combinations exclusive to short-term campaigns.